MAST Advanced Workshop (MAW) 2018

 Holder of numerous professional institution awards and honours, he is also Chairman of the Open Data Institute, which he co-founded with Tim Berners-Lee.

 He is a Visiting Professor in the School of Electronics and Computer Science at the University of Southampton.
-Shadbolt and an interdisciplinary researcher, policy expert and commentator.
+Sir Nigel is an interdisciplinary researcher, policy expert and commentator.
 His research focuses on understanding how intelligent behaviour is embodied and emerges in humans, machines and, most recently, on the Web, and has made contributions to the fields of Psychology, Cognitive science, Computational neuroscience, Artificial Intelligence (AI), Computer science and the emerging field of Web science.

 Commodore Pat Tyrrell – Ret.
 UK Royal Navy